Fluctuations of $\lambda$-geodesic Poisson hyperplanes in hyperbolic space: Background material on lambda -geodesic hyperplanes

+We recall the fact that in this model metric balls are also Euclidean balls, albeit with different centers and radii (see, e.g., Fact 1 in \cite[Section 13]{CannonFloydKenyonParry}).
+In fact, using the special case of the formula above for the hyperbolic distance for points lying on the same line parallel to the $x_1$-axis, namely

+it follows that the hyperbolic radius of a hyperbolic ball (realized in the model as a Euclidean ball) is given by one-half of the logarithm of the ratio between the maximal and minimal $x_1$-coordinates of points in the ball.
+For example, the hyperbolic ball $B_R^d = B(e_1, R)$ of radius $R$ around the point $e_1=(1,0,\ldots, 0)$ is realized as the Euclidean ball with center $\cosh R\cdot e_1$ and radius $\sinh R$. }

-We recall (see \cite[\S 8.5]{doC}) that in this model, $\lambda$-geodesic hyperplanes are described as follows: \begin{enumerate}[(i)] \item When $\lambda \in [0,1)$, they are given by (the intersection of the upper half-space with) Euclidean hyperplanes and spheres which intersect the boundary of $\HH^d$ at an angle $\theta$ as above (i.e. with $\cos \theta = \lambda$). \item When $\lambda = 1$, they are horospheres, that is Euclidean spheres tangent to the boundary of $\HH^d$ or Euclidean hyperplanes parallel to the boundary. \end{enumerate}
+{\arabic{footnote}} Next we recall (see \cite[\S 8.5]{doC} {or \cite[Theorem 7.29]{Spivak}, see also \cite[Proposition 1.2]{Cza}})\footnotemark{} that in this model, $\lambda$-geodesic hyperplanes are described as follows: \begin{enumerate}[(i)] \item When $\lambda \in [0,1)$, they are given by (the intersection of the upper half-space with) Euclidean hyperplanes and spheres which intersect the boundary of $\HH^d$ at an angle $\theta$ as above (i.e. with $\cos \theta = \lambda$). \item When $\lambda = 1$, they are horospheres, that is Euclidean spheres tangent to the boundary of $\HH^d$ or Euclidean hyperplanes parallel to the boundary. \end{enumerate}

 Of particular use to us below will be the `linear' $\lambda$-geodesic hyperplanes, i.e., those realized in this model as Euclidean hyperplanes.
 We note that for such a $\lambda$-geodesic hyperplane $H$, its convex side is (the intersection with $\HH^d$ of) the Euclidean half-space lying above $H$, {in the sense that the normal vector to $H$ pointing into this half-space has positive first coordinate}.